Best Backpacking Sleeping Bags 2026

 There are plenty of quality camping and backpacking sleeping bags that weigh more than 2 lbs by brands like Kelty, The North Face, Sierra Designs, and Big Agnes.
 These tend to be less expensive than the ones we recommend.
 They also may be less compact.

 Down comes from ducks and geese, often grown for meat production.
 The Responsible Down Standard is a voluntary certification process that ensures certain humane standards are met in producing the down, such as no live plucking or force feeding.
-All of the manufacturer's included in this round up either use RDS certified down or have their own standard in place for humanely-raised down.
+All of the manufacturer's included in this round up either use RDS certified down or have their own standard in place for humanelfy-raised down.
 If you prefer a 100% vegan option, we named the Nemo Forte 20 Endless Promise the Best Synthetic Backpacking Sleeping Bag, and included the REI Zephyr 25 Recycled Sleeping Bag to our Honorable Mentions list.
+Another excellent synthetic bag the ExPed DeepSleep, is light enough to double as both a camping sleeping bag or backpacking sleeping bag and is quite affordable.

 Quality And Durability